stevetraut/samples/README.md

 Using the two kits in the Extension Dev Kit, developers could develop custom components with which developers could build server-side apps, or could extend the WebLogic Workshop IDE, which was based on Java Swing.

+## jsptagrefdoclet

+The ['jsptagrefdoclet'](jsptagrefdoclet) directory contains the source code for a Javadoc doclet to generate reference for custom JSP tags.
+At the time, there weren't any doc generating tool that could combine the richness of Javadoc comments in the Java code backing the tags with the tag-and-attributes nature of the tags themselves.
+This one does that.

 ## weblogic-workshop

 The [`weblogic-workshop`](weblogic-workshop) directory contains three samples from a book I co-authored in 2003: [WebLogic Workshop: Building Next Generation Web Services Visually](https://www.amazon.com/BEA-WebLogic-Workshop-Building-Generation/dp/076451797X/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1536104874&sr=).